mendersoftware/mender-docs/09.Add-ons/90.Mender-Connect/docs.md

 <!--AUTOVERSION: "version `%`"/ignore-->
-! `Servers` and `ServerURL` are deprecated and unused since `mender-connect` ! version `1.0.0` - the values are automatically configured by the `mender-client`.
+! `Servers` and `ServerURL` are deprecated and unused since `mender-connect` ! version `1.0.0` - the values are automatically configured by `mender-auth`.

 #### Limits configuration
 There are certain features that you would want to keep under finer